 I’d already experienced loss when my dad passed away of a sudden heart attack when I was twelve.

 I felt lost, sad, angry and in shock that the universe could deal such a blow not once, but twice.

-Legally I was an adult, but emotionally I was still figuring out who I was and my place in the world- as all 20 year olds are.
+Legally I was an adult, but emotionally I was still figuring out who I was and my place in the world- like all 20 year olds.

 Even though my mum had been really sick, it wasn’t until the very end that I gave up hope.

 What kept me going through her illness was a faith that she’d live on and be ok, because it was too painful to believe I could become an orphan.
 And besides,